ualberta-vision-robotics/cmput428labs/_projects/warp_tutorial.md

 cv2.waitKey(0)

 ```
+You can see that now our images are warped.
+Now we can crop them to find a warped image to compare our template against.
 ---

 ## Grabbing a template with remap

-Instead of defining our coordinate system in the entire image, let's define it just in our region of interest.
+We can also crop our coordinates first, and then warp them.
+Instead of defining our coordinate system in the entire image, let's define it solely in our region of interest.

 ```python
 roi = (38, 323, 178, 204)